-The Amazon Milk Frog (Trachycephalus resinifictrix) is an arboreal amphibian.
+The Amazon Milk Frog (Trachycephalus resinifictrix) is an arboreal amphibian in the Hylidae family.
 It is also called the Mission Golden-Eyed Tree Frog or the Blue Milk Frog.

-The Amazon Milk Frog is native to the Amazon rain forest in South America.
-It likes humidity and areas with high rainfall, as well as slow-moving rivers.
+The Amazon Milk Frog is native to the Amazon rain forest in South America, in countries such as Colombia, Bolivia, Brazil, Ecuador, Peru, and Venezuela.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM